thaumaturgic/RemoteSmokeDetector/README.md

 # RemoteSmokeDetector
 My neighbor below me smokes.
 Alot.
+By the time I smell it, its too late and my apartment stinks of smoke.
 I want to have a sensor on my balcony that detects when he lights up so I can close my balcony door and keep the smoke out of my apartment.

+I had a few goals in mind when starting on this project:
+-Learn what the Arduino platform was capable of.
+I've heard about Arduino for years but never taken a look at it.
+I've been amazed at how easy they make it to build useful gadgets quickly with minimal hardware and firmware knowledge.
+-Get more familiar with bluetooth and other wireless technologies.
+All of the hardware components I used are 'off the shelf' modules from sparkfun and adafruit.
+Part of my goal was to understand what offerings these companies have available.
+I purchased BLE UARTs and evaluation boards for both the ESP32 and ESP8266.
+Again, im amazed at how easy all of these products are to use and how large of a community there is behind them.
+-Learn more about powering embedded systems with batteries and techniques to measure, manage and reduce current usage.
+Everything is wireless and battery powered these days.
+I want to know more about how they work.
+-Learn how to use Git and Github to manage my projects better.
+There isnt much code to commit but I figured this would be good practice with trying out different Git clients and the Git workflow.
+Most of my professional experience is with SVN and its time for me to get better at using Git.
+-Last but not least, to actually build something useful that would keep my neighbor below me from filling my apartment with smoke.
+With how easy it is to build devices from 'off the shelf' hardware and program them with Arduino, it seems the limiting factor for any project is your creativity.
+Learning about all of this stuff has really made me re-evaluate the embedded work and think about things differently.